nkinar/WaterWatcher/README.md

 create graphs in the paper.

-The shell script `run.sh` in the `mechanical/download-files` directory will download STEP files and convert the files for use in the mechanical assembly.
+The shell script `run.sh` in the `mechanical/download-files` directory will convert STEP files for use in Inventor.
+Check the /mechanical/download-files/downloaded/files-download.txt file for further details on which parts to download.
-As listed above, Windows and a licensed installation of Autodesk Inventor is required for this process.
-The download can take time; please be patient.
-The Chrome browser will be used.
-The purpose of the script is to help the user download the files and some manual downloads might still be necessary.

 The part files are downloaded from McMaster-Carr (<https://www.mcmaster.com/>) and these downloaded files are for your own use as per the distribution